NMEA 0183 / RS-422 Adapter for dAISy AIS ReceiverDesigned by Wegmatt LLC, Ships from United States of America

 This adapter is an upgrade for existing customers of dAISy.
-If you don't have a dAISy yet, we recommend to buy the dAISy 2+ which already comes with NMEA 0183 / RS-422 output built-in.
+If you don't have a dAISy yet, we recommend buying the dAISy 2+ which already comes with NMEA 0183 / RS-422 output built-in.

 With this adapter, the dAISy AIS Receiver can directly talk to chart plotters and other marine electronics.
 In addition, the integrated DC/DC converter allows to power it from your boat's 12-24V power system, removing the need for a USB power source.

 This adapter was successfully tested with chart plotters (Garmin GpsMap 750s, Standard Horizon CP180i, Samyung N700), NMEA routers (vyacht) and RS-422 routers (Transas 4 port RS-422 to Ethernet).
-I expect it to also work with other devices that support NMEA 0183 or RS-422 input.
+We expect it to also work with other devices that support NMEA 0183 or RS-422 input.

 The adapter screws to the back of dAISy's enclosure.
 3 wires need to be soldered to the main PCB for the electric connection: